Your #1 resource for transportation information & options to make getting into and around the District easier than ever.

 The Residential Permit Parking (RPP) program was established in the 1970's to protect neighborhoods and ensure residents could find parking on their blocks.
 The RPP program limits on-street parking to participating residents living on designated blocks, and parking is limited to two hours during the hours of operation for those vehicles without the appropriate zone RPP sticker.

 This a jointly administered program provided by the Departments of Transportation, Public Works and Motor Vehicles.
-There is a link below, under Related Documents, to a brochure that explains the program in more detail.

 To use this feature, please enter a street name.
 You do not have to enter a ST or AVE suffix.
 You can enter a partial or complete street name.
 Block and ward numbers are optional but they can help narrow your search.